Western Habitat Brisbane groups

 Watercress Farm Bushcare Group

-Situated off Payne Road at the Gap, this group has been involved in the restoration of a section of Enoggera Creek.
-For more information phone Mick Bruhwiller on 07 3300 3024.
+Situated off Payne Road at The Gap, this group has been involved in the restoration of a section of Enoggera Creek.

 Wittonga Park Bushcare Group

 The Wittonga Park Bushcare Group is restoring the headwaters of Fish Creek within Wittonga Park, The Gap.
-For over 10 years the group have planted the draining channels to provide vital shade to the creek, removed weeds and improved biodiversity for local wildlife.
-For more information phone Kath Stockill on 07 3300 4259.
+For many years the group has planted the draining channels to provide vital shade to the creek, removed weeds, and improved biodiversity for local wildlife.
+In 2019, Save Our Waterways Now celebrated its 25th anniversary by planting 1700 native plants to widen the riparian corridor.

 Yarrabee Road Bushcare Group